Learn the difference between Cricut fonts and System fonts in Design Space, and see my go-to font pairings for all my projects.

 If you have Cricut Access, you’ll get most of the fonts included in your subscription, minus branded content like Sesame Street and Disney, and special collaborations like Martha Stewart.
 If you don’t have Cricut Access, you’ll have to pay individually for the fonts you want to add to your library.

 Cricut Access currently has over 400 fonts available and is only $9.99 a month.
 Sometimes you can get it even cheaper during promotions, so in my honest opinion, it’s worth having.
 You get a huge library of fonts and images, and even quick-make projects you don’t even have to design yourself.

 Plus you get a 10% discount on any branded stuff you want to use like Star Wars, Marvel, and Disney.
 AND you get a 10% discount when you buy machines, accessories, tools, and supplies from Cricut.com.
 That alone makes it worth it to me!

 What You Need To Use Cricut Fonts & Copy My Pairings Below

-- A Cricut Maker or Cricut Explore Air 2 (this is my fave Maker Bundle if you’re in the market to upgrade)
+- A Cricut Maker or Cricut Explore machine (Try an Explore or Maker bundle if you’re looking to upgrade)

 - Cricut Access (Use my partnership link here to save 10% on all Cricut purchases)